TyeMcQueen/terraform-google-certificate-map-simple/README.md

 The creation of certificate map entries is actually done using a combination of many different resource blocks.
 These are combined into 4 different output values: `primary1`, `others1`, `primary2`, and `others2`.
-Each of these is a Terraform map from fully qualified hostnames to resource records for certificate map entries.
-The `primary1` and `primary2` maps will each have either 0 or 1 entries which are the PRIMARY entries.
-The `others1` and `others2` maps will contain the non-PRIMARY entries.
+The `primary1` and `primary2` values will each be a 0- or 1-entry list containing the resource records for the PRIMARY entries.
+The `others1` and `others2` value will each be a Terraform map from fully qualified hostnames to resource records for the non-PRIMARY entries.

 ## Limitations